Prince Valiant: Characters and story

 The setting is Arthurian.
 Valiant (Val) is a Nordic prince from Thule, located near present-day Trondheim on the Norwegian coast.
 Early in the story Valiant arrives at Camelot where he becomes friends with Sir Gawain and Sir Tristram.
 Earning the respect of King Arthur and Merlin, he becomes a Knight of the Round Table.
 On a Mediterranean island he meets the love of his life, Aleta, Queen of the Misty Isles, whom he later marries.
 He fights the Huns with his powerful Singing Sword, which, in a 1939 strip, a witch identifies with the legendary sword Flamberge, a magical blade apparently created by the same enchanter who forged Arthur's Excalibur.
-Val travels to Africa and America and later helps his father regain his lost throne of Thule, which has been usurped by the tyrant Sligon.
+Val helps his father regain his lost throne of Thule, which has been usurped by the tyrant Sligon, and later travels to Africa and America.

 When the strip starts in 1937, Val is five years old.
 The first episodes follow the youth through the wild Fens district of Britain with his father, the deposed King Aguar of Thule.
-When Val encounters the witch Horrit she predicts he will have a life of adventure, noting that he will soon experience grief.
+When Val encounters the witch Horrit, she predicts he will have a life of adventure, but he will never be happy or content.
 Arriving home, Val discovers that his mother has died.
 Not long after this come encounters with Gawain, with gigantic creatures and with the glory of Camelot.
 Steve Donoghue comments:

 Val acquires the Singing Sword in strips from 1938.
 The original owner of the Singing Sword is Prince Arn of Ord, Valiant's rival for the maid Ilene.
 The two men put aside their differences when Ilene is kidnapped by Viking raiders on her way to Ord.
 Arn hands Valiant the charmed sword to help him hold back their pursuers while he himself rides ahead to free Ilene.
 The pair continue in their efforts to rescue Ilene, eventually discovering that she has been killed in a shipwreck.
 Arn gives the Singing Sword to Valiant after that adventure and the two part as friends.
 Later in the series it is mentioned that the Singing Sword is a sister to King Arthur's Excalibur.

 In the strips from 1939 Val is knighted by King Arthur, and the following year, he helps to restore his father as King of Thule.
 Moving across Britain, Europe, and the Holy Land, Val fights invading Goths, Huns and Saxons.
 In 1946, shortly after Val marries Aleta, she is kidnapped by the Viking raider Ulfran.
 Val's pursuit takes him past the Shetland Islands, the Faroe Islands, Iceland, Greenland, Newfoundland and the Saint Lawrence River, arriving at Niagara Falls 1,000 years before Columbus.
 Defeating Ulfran, Val is reunited with Aleta, and the couple spend that winter with friendly Native Americans.